bigbio/quantms/docs/dia.rst

 - `--scan_window_automatic`: Scan window is set to automatic.
 - `--scan_window`: Sets the scan window radius.
 - `-time_corr_only`: Low RAM & high speed mode enabled.
+- `diann_speclib`: Predefined transition library.
+DIA-NN supports comma-separated (.csv) or tab-separated (.tsv, .xls or .txt), .speclib (compact format used by DIA-NN), .sptxt (SpectraST, experimental) and .msp (NIST, experimental) library files.
+Important: the library must not contain non-fragmented precursor ions as 'fragments': each fragment ion must actually be produced by the peptide backbone fragmentation.

+..
+Note:: The MS1 and MS2 mass accuracy only support ppm unit in DIA branch. quantms will automatically enable `--mass_acc_automatic=true` to determine accuracy by DIA-NN if Da unit is provided.

 The fourth step of the workflow, assemble an empirical spectral library from .quant files.
 The `IDs RT & IM profiling` mode is enabled.
 The following parameters are used that can be changed in the commandline: